burundu4ok2000/n-cmapss-rul-mlops-factory/README.md

 ### *Make Bayesian CNN Research Code Face the EU AI Act*

-safely training ML in GCP using Docker on HPC 32 core instance with full Logs observability.
+by safely training ML in GCP using Docker on HPC 32 core instance with full Logs observability.

 Put it in a **real time telemetry** pipeline that **predicts RUL** (Remaining Useful Life) of the aircraft.

 BUT you are **not allowed** to edit a single line of the original researcher code.